 By road, central Peterborough is around five miles away, Cambridge 40, and London 100.
 The edge of Wash is about 22 miles as the ‘crow flies‘ but the closest beach is Snettisham at 43 miles by road.
 Land’s End in Cornwall is around 365 miles and John o’Groats in Scotland is 600.

-We tend to think the village is a long way from sea and the tides, but just three and half miles south-east as the crow flies the Nene is a tidal river.
-The Dog in a Doublet Sluice which was built in 1937 is the barrier that protects the upper reaches of the Nene from the threat of tidal flooding.
-You can see the current tidal level at the sluice here.
+We tend to think the village is a long way from the sea and the tides, but just three and a half miles south-east as the crow flies the Nene is a tidal river.
+The Dog in a Doublet sluice which was built in 1937 protects the upper reaches of the Nene from the threat of tidal flooding.
+Find out more about the current tidal level at the sluice.

 Much of the land to the north, east and south of the village is classed as flood zone 3.
 Areas within this zone have been shown to be at a 1% or greater probability of flooding from rivers or 0.5% or greater probability of flooding from the sea.
 A number of drainage boards manage water levels in an area where there is a special need for drainage.
 Eye being on the edge of the fens is within the area covered by one of these boards, the North Level Internal Drainage Board.
 Also find them on Twitter.

 Regional Agricultural Land Classification Maps show the agricultural land classifications at a regional level (ALC008 covers the Peterborough area).
 Farmland around the village varies from good to high quality.
 You can also find mineral resource maps on the British Geological Survey website.
 The village lies on layers of brick clay, sand and gravel.
 Clay extraction ended in the 1990s but sand and gravel extraction still continue to the east.

 The map below shows the parish of Eye.
 The last change to the boundary was in 2007 when approximately 190 persons, 32 hectares was transferred to east ward following boundary changes in the Peterborough (Parishes) Order 2004.